tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 ### Asteros half-life

 Asteros depletes at the rate of one unit every four days.
 This starts from the moment you colonize the asteroid.
+It's not clear whether this is meant to represent radioactive decay, or is just a bug in the Powerplant code.

 ### Ax'Zilanth viral resistance